rhempel/fixitinfirmware/posts/open-the-pod-bay-door-hal.rst

 We then implemented these 4 functions twice, once for each vendor supplied HAL interface.
-This turned out to be good because the door status on one system was a simple GPIO read, and the other was a remote Hall sensor on a serial interface.
+This turned out to be good because the door status on one system was a simple GPIO read, and the other was a remote Hall-effect sensor on a serial interface.

 It wasn't really that much more work - and the secret weapon is that with this level of abstraction, we were able to implement all of the logic around the door opening conditions without real hardware.
-To make things even better we used a unit test framework and TDD (Test Driven Development) to make sure we only wrote code neede to implement the desired functionality.
+To make things even better we used a unit test framework and TDD (Test Driven Development) to make sure we only wrote code the needed to implement the desired functionality.

 You might think we had to wait until we had real hardware to integrate everything, but again, the answer is no. Our chosen MCUs had inexpensive